strongself/MRefresh/README.md

 #### MRefreshConfiguration

-Finally, you need to provide some additional data (*MRefreshConfiguration*) to describe how you want the scroll view to behave.
+Finally, you need to provide some additional data (*MRefreshConfiguration*) to describe how you want the scroll view to behave:

 ```swift
 let refreshConfiguration = MRefreshConfiguration(heightIncrease: 40.0,